 These studies are now available on the PBS KIDS website.

-3 Responses to “Why We Love Martha Speaks: Unscripted Video Proof”
+3 thoughts on “Why We Love Martha Speaks: Unscripted Video Proof”

 It is nice to know that a TV show can make a positive difference in a child’s life.
 So many of the shows do not.